 - 7.3.
-By the end of primary school, pupils will know: - That for most people, the internet is an integral part of life and has many benefits. - About the benefits of rationing time spent online. - The risks of excessive time spent on electronic devices. - The impact of positive and negative content online on their own and others' mental and physical wellbeing. - How to consider the effect of their online actions on others. - How to recognise and display respectful behaviour online. - The importance of keeping personal information private. - Why social media, some computer games and online gaming, for example, are agerestricted. - That the internet can also be a negative place where online abuse, trolling, bullying and harassment can take place, which can have a negative impact on mental health. - How to be a discerning consumer of information online, including understanding that information (inclusive of that from search engines) is ranked, selected and targeted. - Where and how to report concerns and get support with issues online.
+By the end of primary school, pupils will know: - That for most people, the internet is an integral part of life and has many benefits. - About the benefits of rationing time spent online.

-• The characteristics and mental and physical benefits of an active lifestyle.
+- The risks of excessive time spent on electronic devices. - The impact of positive and negative content online on their own and others' mental and physical wellbeing. - How to consider the effect of their online actions on others. - How to recognise and display respectful behaviour online. - The importance of keeping personal information private. - Why social media, some computer games and online gaming, for example, are age-restricted. - That the internet can also be a negative place where online abuse, trolling, bullying and harassment can take place, which can have a negative impact on mental health. - How to be a discerning consumer of information online, including understanding that information (inclusive of that from search engines) is ranked, selected and targeted. - Where and how to report concerns and get support with issues online.

-- The importance of building regular exercise into daily and weekly routines and how to achieve this, for example by walking or cycling to school, a daily active mile, or other forms of regular, vigorous exercise. - The risks associated with an inactive lifestyle, including obesity. - How and when to seek support, including which adults to speak to in school if they are worried about their health.
+- 7.4.
+By the end of primary school, pupils will know: - The characteristics and mental and physical benefits of an active lifestyle. - The importance of building regular exercise into daily and weekly routines and how to achieve this, for example by walking or cycling to school, a daily active mile, or other forms of regular, vigorous exercise. - The risks associated with an inactive lifestyle, including obesity. - How and when to seek support, including which adults to speak to in school if they are worried about their health.